ljaaskela/velk-platform/docs/render/materials.md

 | `normal`      | `vec3`  | world-space shading normal       | The surface normal at the shading point, already transformed into world space.
 Overwrite if you compute a bumped normal. |
 | `hit_pos`     | `vec3`  | world-space shading position     | The world-space position of the shading point.
 Use for light-to-surface vectors, triplanar mapping, effects tied to world coordinates. |

-Most geometric needs are already folded into the world-space fields (`ctx.ray_dir`, `ctx.hit_pos`, `ctx.normal`), so `ctx.globals` is only needed when an eval truly wants camera position, viewport, or BVH state directly.
-The BVH pointers are there if you know what you're doing, but evals are not the place to trace secondary rays — that's the RT driver's job.
-If you find yourself reaching for `ctx.globals.bvh_*` from inside an eval, step back and consider whether the work belongs on the ray-trace path instead.
+Most geometric needs are already folded into the world-space fields (`ctx.ray_dir`, `ctx.hit_pos`, `ctx.normal`), which is deliberately all an eval gets: view globals and the BVH are not exposed on `EvalContext`, because reaching for them would tie the body to one path (the driver composes the same body into forward / deferred / RT).
+If an eval wants to trace secondary rays, that work belongs on the ray-trace driver, not in the shared body.

 A more elaborate eval showing texture sampling, per-instance tint, and a view-dependent tweak: